 About the Author:

-Manos Panorios is a Managing Director of the Stanton Chase Athens office.
+Manos Panorios is a Managing Director of the Athens office of the Stanton Chase global executive search firm.
 He is also the Global Practice Leader for Financial Services and Global Banking Sector Leader.